kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 *   You can report an offence online on the [website of the Finnish Police](https://www.poliisi.fi/crimes/reporting_an_offence_online).
 The service is available every day from 6 to 22:45.
 If you are not able to do a report immediately, try again later.
 If you have received a ransom note, include a screenshot of it as an attachment.
 *   If you can't report an offence online, do it at your local police station.
 *   Police has instructed to not call the Emergency Response Centers.
+*   If you file a criminal complaint, you must mention the following:
+**  Word "Vastaamo"
+**  Who was the recipient of the ransom note
+**  Where information has been distributed, if you know **  Possible ransom request, account number, bitcoin address and whether you have paid the ransom.
+*   The Police wants to stress that you should not pay the ransom because it will not guarantee that your information is safe.

 ### Report the incident to National Cyber Security Centre